 The original Rock-em-sock-em-robots can still be purchased through most toy companies for about $20.

 ABOVE VIDEO: The original 1977 Evel Knievel Wind Up Fire Jump commercial.

 This was a great toy to have.
 I can remember setting up ramps, winding up the motorcycle and letting it loose.
 My Evel Knievel jumped over everything in the house and I do mean everything.

 The biggest problem I ever had with this toy was trying to get the dog to stay still so Evel could clear her.

-Evel Knievel was the greatest dare devil of my generation.
+Evel Knievel was the greatest daredevil of my generation.
 Every time ABC Wide World of Sports had a jump Knievel was attempting, the entire neighborhood stopped and would run in the house and watch.
-Whether it was jumping over the Snake river Canyon or 20 school busses, he was without a doubt a great entertainer.
+Whether it was jumping over the Snake River Canyon or 20 school buses, he was without a doubt a great entertainer.

 The thing that amazed me the most about Robert Craig “Evel” Knievel wasn’t all of the jumps he made, it was the fact that he lived until he was 69 years old.
 Not bad for a guy that broke every bone in his body on more than one occasion.